 - Wineries In Conroe, Tx: B|E Blue Epiphany Winery, pictured above, has a vineyard winery just north of town plus a tasting room in Old Town Conroe

 - Wineries in Montgomery, Tx: Whitley Vineyards and H Wines have winery tasting rooms in Old Town Montgomery.
 Both craft 100% Texas wines, plus H Wines also offers a curated selection of French imports.
 The Rancher’s Daughter wine bar features a huge selection of Texas wines.
-The Cozy Grape wine bar and Restaurant offers a complete list of popular and unique wines.
+The Cozy Grape wine bar and Restaurant offer a complete list of popular and unique wines.

 - Wineries in nearby areas: Located on 360 acres just north of the lake, West Sandy Creek Winery is a beautiful place to while away an afternoon.
 One of the area’s founding wineries, Bernhardt Winery, offers a beautiful Tuscan-meets-Texan setting about 10 minutes west of Old-Town Montgomery.
-Bernhardt offers tasting rooms, meeting areas, gorgeous outdoor spaces, and holds many musical and market events.
+Bernhardt offers tasting rooms, meeting areas, and gorgeous outdoor spaces, and holds many musical and market events.

 3. Grab a Pint at Lake Conroe Breweries